shredding/elefunds-Magento/lib/Elefunds/Documentation/PHPGuideBasics.md

 If you get an error, simply send the donation again later.
 If you used the `$facade->addDonations()` method to add multiple donations, you can send them all again later as well - if some of them were saved before something went wrong, the API is smart enough to sort things out.

+At this stage, the donation has a status of `pending` in our API.
+You can set it to completed, once you got your money by just sending in the `foreignId`, that you used when adding the donation:

+    // One donation:
+    $facade->completeDonation($foreignId);

+    // Multiple donations:
+    $facade->completeDonations(array($foreignId, $anotherForeignId));

+If you have to cancel the donation, you can do so by calling the cancel donation method:

+    // One donation:
+    $facade->cancelDonation($foreignId);

+    // Multiple donations:
+    $facade->cancelDonations(array($foreignId, $anotherForeignId));